What are ERPs?

 ERPs have a high temporal resolution, meaning they can pinpoint the timing of brain activity with great precision.
 They can be used to study the brain's response to a visual stimulus, a sound, or a motor task.

-Why ERPs Matter
+Why Knowing ERPs Matter

 Everyday Cognitive Function